 The options described in this topic are not required to enable flow publishing and scheduling flows on Tableau Server.
-They can be used to customizing your environment according to your requirements.
+They can be used to customising your environment according to your requirements.

 Set the timeout period for flows